Easy Gochujang Jjigae (Korean Spicy Chili Paste Stew)

 1. Make the broth.
 In a medium Korean clay pot (ttukbaegi) or saucepan, add anchovy broth, gochujang, garlic, and potato.
 Cover and bring to a boil.
 Cook until the potato is soft and cooked through, about 5-8 minutes.

 2. Add fish and tofu.
 To the bubbling stew, add the fish and tofu.
-Cook until the fish is opaque and flakes away easily, about 5 minutes.
+Cook until the fish is opaque and flakes easily, about 5 minutes.
 Add a pinch of sugar and a few splashes of fish sauce.
 Stir until combined.

 3. Garnish.
 For the final touch, garnish with green onions and chili pepper.
 Add a big handful of your favorite greens: Korean Ssuk or Chinese crown daisy, spinach, watercress, cilantro, or perilla leaves.
 Finish with a drizzle of sesame oil.